zilliztech/mcp-server-milvus/README.md

 ```
 I'll create a new collection called 'articles' with the specified fields.

-> View result from milvus-create-collection from milvus (local)

 Collection 'articles' has been created successfully with the following schema:
 - title: string